delvtech/frontend-monorepo/docs/Style-Guide.md

 }
 ```

-Anonymous functions should be one line.
+Anonymous functions should be reduced down to one line.

 ```ts
 // Good